hiddencilantro/k-cookbook-frontend/README.md

-# K-ookBook (Front-end)
+# K-ookBook Wiki (Front-end)

-K-ookBook is a JS front-end and Rails back-end application designed to serve as your ultimate interactive guide to authentic Korean recipes.
+K-ookBook Wiki is a JS front-end and Rails back-end application designed to serve as your ultimate interactive guide to authentic Korean recipes.
 Note that there are two separate repositories for this application.
 Click [here](https://github.com/hiddencilantro/k-ookbook-backend) for the back-end repository.

 ## Prerequisites